-Given the relentless pace at which top level football is played today, players often find themselves second guessing their opponents.
-Much like a goalkeeper attempting to save a penalty, defenders regularly choose to try and predict what their opponent’s next move will be, in order to provide a reaction before it’s too late.
+Given the relentless pace at which top level football is played nowadays, players often try to second guess their opponents.
+Much like a goalkeeper attempting to save a penalty, defenders regularly choose to try and predict what their opponent’s next move will be in order to provide a reaction before it’s too late.
 While it’s a completely understandable approach, it does come at a risk.

 Defending players react not only to actions, but also to implied actions.
 In theory, this allows them to be better prepared to deal with the subsequent action.
 In practice, however, a player’s actions don’t always match up with their prior implication.
 This conflict between what the defender thinks the attacker is about to do, and what they actually proceed to do, can be significantly advantageous to the attacking player.

 Most common in boxing, the concept of false implications can be a beneficial tool in a wide range of sports.
-A fighter will regularly use feints to draw a response from his opponent, this response in turn will normally create an opening of some sort.
-For example, the opponent may respond to an implication by moving his hand down to block the punch, leaving him open to being hit on the ‘second shot’.
+A fighter will regularly use feints to draw a response from his opponent.
+This response will normally create an opening of some kind.
+For example, the opponent may respond to an implication by moving his hand down to block a punch to his ribs, leaving him open to being hit in the face on the ‘second shot’.

 This concept also relates closely to that of the ‘third-man’.
 Generally speaking, the attention of defending players will be focused primarily on the player in possession of the ball, and the player who appears most likely to receive possession next.
 Another attacker can take advantage of this by becoming the third man.
-By making a run off the ball in anticipation of receiving, either from the first man(the player on the ball) or the second man(the player apparently likely to receive the ball), if he does receive the ball at either point, he is likely to be unmarked or untracked by a defending player.
+This can be acheived by making a run off the ball in anticipation of receiving, either from the first man(the player on the ball) or the second man(the player apparently likely to receive the ball).
+If he does receive the ball at either point, he is likely to be unmarked or untracked by a defending player.

-To put all this into context, the video below shows a master of false implications, Sergio Busquets, using his eyes, body shape and angle to imply that he intends to pass to Pedro on his right.
+To put all this into context, the clip below shows a master of false implications, Sergio Busquets, using his eyes, body shape, and angle to imply that he intends to feed Pedro on his right.
 In an attempt to anticipate this and prepare accordingly, Xabi Alonso shifts over to his left.
-This response opens up a previously non-existent passing lane to Lionel Messi in a central position in front of Real Madrid’s last line of defence and behind their cover shadow in midfield.
-If Busquets had matched implication and action, then he would have played into Madrid’s hands.
+This response opens up a previously non-existent passing lane to Lionel Messi.
+The Argentinian can receive in a central position in front of Real Madrid’s last line of defence and behind their cover shadow in midfield.
+If Busquets had matched implication and action, he would have played into Madrid’s hands.
 But instead, he plays a ‘reverse pass’ to Messi, taking full advantage of the additional power he had in the moment between implication and action.
-The second video is a compilation of reverse passes from Busquets, just to highlight how regularly he uses the trick and how effective it is.

-Pep Guardiola has said in recent years that if he was reincarnated as a player, he would like it to be Busquets.
-Given how frequently Busquets uses this strategy in finding his teammates free between the lines makes it a completely understandable statement.
-Guardiola spoke about how he too used this concept during his playing career as an organising midfielder;
+Pep Guardiola once said that if he was reincarnated as a player, he would like to come back as Busquets.
+Given how frequently Busquets uses this strategy in finding his teammates free between the lines, it’s a statement that makes a lot of sense.
+Guardiola spoke about how he too used this concept during his playing career as a holding midfielder.

 “I tried to trick the opposition into thinking I’d pass it wide again, and then – boom! – I’d split them with an inside pass to a striker.”

-Whether it’s on the ball or off the ball, the principles of false implication remain the same.
+Whether it’s on the ball or off the ball, the principles of false implications remain the same.
 Players should be conscious of the additional power they have over the opponent in the moment between implication and action.
-By mismatching implication and action, they take advantage of the fact that the defender has more than likely already reacted to the implication.
+By mismatching these elements, they take advantage of the fact that the defender has more than likely already reacted to the implication.
 Therefore, new space has been created and the opposition doesn’t have time to react again.
 When combined with other aspects of intelligent possessional and positional play, the use of false implications can help an attacking team to determine the positioning of their opponents, and to take advantage accordingly.